How to Write an Effective Cover Letter for a Research Scientist Job

 The final paragraph of an effective cover letter must be proactive – and a call to action.
 You must ask for the job interview (or a meeting) in this paragraph.
 You must express your confidence that you are a perfect fit for the job.
 You must also put the employer on notice that you plan to follow up within a specified time.

 Don’t leave the ball in the employer’s court.
 Too many cover letters end with a line like this: “If you are interested in my qualifications, please call me.”
 Proactive cover letters, in which the job seeker requests an interview and promises to follow up with a phone call, are far more effective.

 I hope you will review my resume, and if you agree with what I have stated here, consider me for the position.
 I look forward to hearing from you soon.

 Better closing paragraph:

-I am eager to help advance the success of your company, and I am convinced that we should arrange a time to meet.
+I am eager to help advance the success of your company, and I am confident that we should arrange a time to meet.
 I will call your office in the next week to schedule an appointment.

-- Employer focus: Avoid telling the employer what the company can do for you instead of what you can do for the company.
+Employer focus.
+Avoid telling the employer what the company can do for you instead of what you can do for the company.
 This rookie mistake is particularly common among new college graduates and other inexperienced job seekers.
 In most cases, employers are in business to make a profit.
 They want to know what you can do for their bottom line, not what they can do to fulfill your career dreams.

-- Keep it concise and edit: Your letter should be not only fairly short, but also concise and pithy.
+Keep it concise and edit.
+Your letter should be not only fairly short, but also concise and pithy.
 Edit your letter mercilessly.
 Follow the journalist’s credo: Write tight!
 Cut out all unnecessary words and jargon.
 Then go back and do it again.